-We believe that Mr. Aasmundstad's 20 years of experience as a director of Nodak Mutual Insurance Company, his experience as a full time farmer, his 34 years' experience as an independent businessman, and his experience as a past director of American Agricultural Insurance Company, Inc. qualify him to serve as a director.
+We believe that Mr. Aasmundstad's 21 years of experience as a director of Nodak Mutual Insurance Company, his experience as a full time farmer, his 35 years' experience as an independent businessman, and his experience as a past director of American Agricultural Insurance Company, Inc. qualify him to serve as an independent, non-executive director.

-Stephen V. Marlow, CPA.
-Mr. Marlow has served on the Board of Directors of NI Holdings, Inc. since its creation in March 2017, and is the Chair of the Audit Committee.
+Stephen V. Marlow.
+Mr. Marlow has served on the Board of Directors of NI Holdings, Inc. since its creation in March 2017.
+Mr. Marlow serves on the Board of Directors of four insurance subsidiary companies of NI Holdings, Inc., and is also Chair of the Audit Committee.
+Mr. Marlow joined the Board of Directors of Nodak Mutual Group, Inc. in 2018.